By Jen Ong Tone, MHSc, RD, #HalfYourPlate Registered Dietitian

 - Look for specials on produce in store flyers and plan your meals around those items.

 - Plan to have balanced and nutritious meals, filling Half Your Plate with fruits and veggies.
-For recipe inspiration, visit ca/recipes.
+For recipe inspiration, see our recipes.

 - Make a grocery list based on your meal plan and food you have on hand.